Batman (album): Production

-The album was recorded in six weeks, from mid-February to late March 1989, and Prince used three tracks recorded earlier: "Electric Chair", "Scandalous!", and "Vicki Waiting".
+The album was recorded in six weeks, from mid-February to late March 1989.
+Prince used three tracks recorded earlier: "Electric Chair", "Scandalous!", and "Vicki Waiting".
 Originally, the songs "1999" and "Baby I'm a Star" from earlier albums were slated to be used in the film, but Prince instead recorded an entire album's worth of material with Batman samples and lyrics.

 In a 2010 Rolling Stone interview, Prince revealed that the project was initially supposed to be a collaboration between himself and Michael Jackson: "Did you know that the album was supposed to be a duet between Michael Jackson and me?
 He as Batman, me as the Joker?"
-Prince would have sung funk songs for the villains, while Michael Jackson would have sung ballads for the heroes.
-This never came to fruition as Jackson was busy with his Bad World Tour and already signed with Epic Records (the label he had been with since 1975), while the film was a Warner Bros. production.
+Prince would have sung funk songs for the villains, while Jackson would have sung ballads for the heroes.
+This never came to fruition, as Jackson was busy with his Bad World Tour and already signed with Epic Records (the label he had been with since 1975), while the film was a Warner Bros. production.

 The album was performed entirely by Prince, with a few exceptions: Sheena Easton duets with Prince on "The Arms of Orion", "Trust" features a sampled horn part by Eric Leeds and Atlanta Bliss, and "The Future" features strings by Clare Fischer sampled from the then-unreleased 1986 track "Crystal Ball" and samples of the Sounds of Blackness choir.
 "Batdance" includes a sample of Prince's technician Matthew Larson, and "Partyman" features a sample of spoken word from Anna Fantastic.
 All dialogue sampled on Prince's Batman album is taken directly from a workprint of Batman and therefore lacks ADR and foley.
 This is especially noticeable in the beginning of the first track, "The Future", with dialogue of Michael Keaton speaking as Batman.